Steve Rifkind: Origins

 The son of record producer Jules Rifkind, growing up in Merrick, Long Island, Rifkind had an early affinity for R&B and hip hop music.
 In the 1960s and 1970s, the elder Rifkind managed Spring Records, whose clients included James Brown and Millie Jackson.
 In his youth, Rifkind worked for his father at Spring, even working as a promotion man on "King Tim III (Personality Jock)" by the FatBack Band in 1979, widely regarded as the first rap song ever recorded (it beat Sugarhill Gang's Rapper's Delight into record stores by weeks).
-After leaving Spring Records, Rifkind relocated to Los Angeles where he managed the R&B group New Edition from 1986 to 1988..
+After leaving Spring Records, Rifkind relocated to Los Angeles where he managed the R&B group New Edition from 1986 to 1988.

 Loud Records

-As the founder and CEO of Loud Records, which was established in 1991, Rifkind helped the bi-coastal hip-hop label focus on "street-themed" hip-hop.
+He was the founder and CEO of Loud Records, which was established in 1991.
 Loud was influential in launching the careers of several hip-hop stars in the early and mid-1990s; most notably Wu-Tang Clan, Mobb Deep, Three 6 Mafia, and Big Pun.
 At Loud, Rifkind supplemented his artists' success with branding and cross-promotions.
 Loud's holdings included a film division and a clothing line.

 Loud's success led to Rifkind selling 50% of the company to RCA in 1996.
-In July 1999, Loud moved to Sony.
+In July 1999, Loud moved to Sony as part of a distribution deal with Columbia Records.
 Loud launched its film division in 1999, signing a multi-year pact with Dimension/Miramax.
 Loud Film's first and only project, Paid in Full (a film on which Brett Ratner, Jay-Z, and Damon Dash were partners with Rifkind) was released in 2002.

 The new millennium

 Today, Rifkind is still deeply involved in the hip-hop and R&B world.
-After losing the Loud Records name after its being sold to Sony in 2002, Rifkind started Street Records Corporation (a second SRC).
+After losing the Loud Records name after its being sold to Sony in 2002, Rifkind started Street Records Corporation (a second SRC) in 2003.
 Early artist signings included David Banner, as well as R&B singer Akon.
 In 2003, Rifkind joined the Universal/Motown Records group as vice president.

 In 2007, Rifkind acquired limited rights to the Loud Records name from Sony and released Wu-Tang Clan's 8 Diagrams under the Loud banner.

 Along with operating SRC, and his ever-expanding roster of corporate clients, Rifkind's latest ventures include investments in Coalition Music Group, a Reggaeton label, as well in Kid's Block, an educational DVD series for children, featuring music by the Trackmasters production team.
 2008 saw the foundation of the Rifkind Thal Group (RTG), a technology marketing company.
 Its first client was SanDisk, a data-storage products developer and manufacturer.